Enter your email address to join our mailing list:

 memories of your loved one on these memory cards.
 Often these are distributed

-at the service, and the memories that are shared will provide comfort to you
+at the service, the memories that are shared will provide comfort to you

 now and in the years to come.
 Available with and without drilled holes,

-At the service, distribute these pouches with a vial of wildflowers inside
+At the service, distribute these pouches with a vile of wildflowers inside

 and every year beautiful wildflowers will bloom in memory of your loved